gazebosim/gz-sim/tutorials/model_editor.md

 Simulation worlds and models are defined using [SDF](https://sdformat.org), which is an XML based file format.
-Your favorite text editor can be used to construct worlds and models, and then run using Ignition Gazebo.
+Your favorite text editor can be used to construct worlds and models which can then be run in Gazebo.
 While XML files are human readable, they are not easy to manually parse or create.

-Graphical tools for creating world and models was introduced in the Fortress distribution of Ignition.
-The graphical tools, provided as plugins to Ignition Gazebo's GUI, support adding models, links, joints, and sensors.
+Graphical tools for creating worlds and models have been introduced into Gazebo.
+These tools, available as GUI plugins, support adding models, links, joints, and sensors.
 Entity properties can also be visualized and modified.

 ## Component inspector editor

-Graphical editing capabilities currently (as of Fortress) are available in the `Component inspector editor` GUI plugin, rather the more commonly used `Component inspector`.
-This is done while edit features are under development, and not yet polished for prime-time use.
+Graphical model editing capabilities are available in the `Component inspector editor` GUI plugin, rather the more commonly used `Component inspector`.
+This is done while edit features are under development.

 Make sure to load the `Component inspector editor` plugin in order to access the capabilities discussed in the remainder of this tutorial.